WebFiori/docs/sessions-management.md

 ]);
 ```

+To create a non-persistent session, use the value 0 for session duration.
+If the duration is 0, the session will be destroyed once the user closes his web browser.

 ## Resuming a Session

 To resume a session, simply use the same method which is used to start a new session.
+In the following code sample, we start a new session, close it and resume it again.
+Note that when resuming a session, options array is ignored.

 ``` php
 SessionsManager::start('hello-session');
 SessionsManager::close();